History of the Jews in New York (state): Jewish culture

-Jewish people also found ways to carry on their same traditions and introduce some cultural aspects to New York City.
+Jewish people also found ways to carry on their traditions and introduce some cultural aspects to New York City.

 The bagel was brought to the United States in the early 20th century and became so popular that it is now a worldwide export.
 The recipe was fiercely safeguarded by Bagel Bakers Local 338, a union of 300 bagel craftsmen based in New York.

 Judaism

 The first Jewish congregation in the city, Shearith Israel was established in 1654.
 Founded in 1845, Temple Emanu-El on 5th Avenue in Manhattan's Upper East Side is the oldest Reform Jewish congregation in New York City, which developed into the largest and most prestigious Reform congregation in the country.
-The Angel Orensanz Center, originally Anshe Chesed Synagogue, is situated in the Lower East Side and was the largest synagogue in the United States at the time of its construction.
+The Angel Orensanz Center, originally Anshe Chesed Synagogue, is situated on the Lower East Side and was the largest synagogue in the United States at the time of its construction.
 The building has been standing since 1849, making it the oldest surviving synagogue.

 Borough Park's inhabitants are mostly Orthodox and Hasidic Jews.
 The area in southwestern Brooklyn first began to have a Jewish presence in the early 1900s.
 The Hasidic immigration started after World War II, with the arrival of survivors from Nazi extermination camps and Eastern European ghettos.